sbiales/langmodernization/README.md

 We have two sets of results to present and compare.
 The first set is using unaligned fasttext embeddings.
 The second set is using the old corpus aligned to the modern corpus.

-In the best case scenario, the models should have more overlap with `gold modern text` and less overlap with `old text` because when it should learn to modernize the old text given to it.
+In the best case scenario, the models should have more overlap with `gold modern text` and less overlap with `old text` because it should've learned to modernize the old text given to it.
+If it's otherwise, we can assume that the model is failing at the modernization task.
+Note that the overlap with `old text` can never be `0` because there'll always be some common words between old and modern text.

 |                               | GPT-2   |       |   | BERT    |       |
 |-------------------------------|---------|-------|---|---------|-------|